 And we went to sleep early and woke up early the next day.
 Me and Alex went to a morning walk since the rest of my friends were still sleeping.
 Had our tummies full with a simple yet wonderful breakfast.
 It was still early, 10:00AM, and there was nothing else to do.
 So we went to the other island!

 The island that we went to was stunning as hell.
-Stayed there for the next 2 hours, went uphill under the bright and scorching sun (I think I’m still sunburned) Photo here, photo there.
+Stayed there for the next 2 hours, went uphill under the bright and scorching sun (I think I’m still sunburned) Photo here, a photo there.
 My friends were crazed by the picture-perfect spots from left to right.

 We went swimming for a bit when we got back, took an afternoon nap, and went back swimming again!
 Don’t you just love island life?
 Because I am a sucker for it and I keep on falling for it every time.

 That night, I thought we were calling it an early night.
-But we got ourselves drunk again anyway beside the beach.
+But we got ourselves drunk again anyway besides the beach.
 I remember that night clearly, we were sitting on the sand, talking about life’s greatest mysteries.
 I don’t know, but the exact moment when I tilted my head to look up the night skies, there it was, bright and fast, a shooting star was falling right in front of me, it was happening right before my eyes!
 I was in awe.
 I was astounded.
 I can’t remember how many years I prayed for it to happen.
 I was very happy, I woke up that day without knowing that I’ll be checking off one thing from my bucket list.
 I know it wasn’t much but that will always be an interesting night for me.

 So after drinking, we went straight to the beach to swim again.
 And with the drunk selves that were us, we just laid there.
 We were there for three days, no cellular data, no facebook notifications, we can’t post our snaps, but we were okay.
 It was nice to get away sometimes, you know.